The Masked Singer (Australian TV series)

-The Masked Singer Australia is an Australian reality television singing competition show hosted that premiered on Network 10 on 23 September 2019.
-Hosted by Osher Günsberg, the show is based on the international music game show franchise Masked Singer which originated from the South Korean television program King of Mask Singer.
-The show is filmed at Disney Studios Australia.
-A fourth season premiered in August 2022.
+The Masked Singer Australia is an Australian reality television singing competition show which was hosted by Osher Günsberg, that premiered on Network 10 on 23 September 2019.
+It is based on the international music game show franchise format Masked Singer which originated from the South Korean television program King of Mask Singer.
+The show was recorded at Disney Studios Australia, formerly called Fox Studios Australia.

+Although the series was renewed for a sixth season in October 2023, which was set to air in 2024, the series was later cancelled by Ten in May 2024.

 Production

 In March 2019, TV Blackbox shared leaked news that Network 10 would be producing a local series of the franchise.
 The news was officially announced in May 2019 at the network's upfronts.
 In June 2019, it was revealed that Osher Gunsberg would be the host of the series.
 On 15 July 2019, it was revealed that American actress Lindsay Lohan would join the show as a panellist.
 Australian singer Dannii Minogue, comedian Dave Hughes and radio presenter Jackie O were also announced alongside Lohan.

 At the network's upfronts in October 2019, it was announced that the series had been renewed for a second season.
-In April 2020, it was reported that the coronavirus pandemic would force pre-production of the second season to be delayed so filming was postponed from late July to early August 2020.
+In April 2020, it was reported that the COVID-19 pandemic would force pre-production of the second season to be delayed so filming was postponed from late July to early August 2020.
 Lindsay Lohan was also unable to fly to Melbourne to take part in the program and was replaced by new panellist, comedian Urzila Carlson.

 In October 2020, it was announced that the series had been renewed for a third season, which premiered on 13 September 2021.

-On 20 October 2021, it was announced that the series will return with a new season set to air in 2022, with Jackie O, Minogue, and Carlson all not returning.
+On 20 October 2021, it was announced that the series would return with a new season that aired in 2022, with Jackie O, Minogue, and Carlson all not returning.
 Mel B, Abbie Chatfield, and Chrissie Swan joined the panel as their replacements.

-In February 2023, Swan announced that the show would be returning for a fifth season, set to air later in 2023.
+In February 2023, Swan announced that the show would be returning for a fifth season, which aired in late 2023.